Philippines can cope with capital outflows, grow 6.75 pct this year: IMF

 In a statement on its website, the IMF said it expects Philippine economic growth to remain strong at 6.75 percent this year and 6 percent next year, supported by solid private and public consumption.
 The 2013 projection is lower than the 7 percent estimate the IMF made in July, while the forecast for next year was unchanged.

-Separately, IMF resident representative in the Philippines Shanaka Jayanath Peiris told reporters it has raised its projection for this year's current account surplus to 2.5 percent of gross domestic product (GDP) from April's 2.4 percent estimate.

-The fund's estimate of GDP growth is near the top end of the government's 2013 growth goal of 6-7 percent.
+The fund's estimate is near the top end of the government's 2013 growth goal of 6-7 percent.

 "When tapering does eventually begin, the Philippines' strong fundamentals... position the economy to adjust smoothly to accompanying capital flow reversal and slow down in regional growth," said the IMF, whose staff completed a visit to Manila last week.